terahje/boo-wedding/README.md

 ![licenses](https://img.shields.io/badge/License-MIT_License-blue.svg)

 ## Description
-My first passion project, this application came to life using React to build the front end pages.
-A wedding website for my forth coming wedding, each page is to share our story with our loved ones.
-Utializing the Rumes flip countdown npm package to add a flip style countdown is one of my favorite outcomes of an vision I was unsure how to execute.
+My first passion project, this application came to life using React to build the front-end pages.
+A wedding website for my forthcoming wedding, each page is to share our story with our loved ones.
+Utilizing the Rumes flip countdown npm package to add a flip-style countdown is one of my favorite outcomes of a vision I was unsure how to execute.
 The gallery is another page where the idea and execution married wonderfully, using React Bootstrap's carousel component to showcase multiple pictures as a slideshow with clickable buttons.
-Last point of mention would be the implentation of flex to control the layout of the pages.
+The last point of mention would be the implementation of flex to control the layout of the pages.

 [Link to deployed Website](http://rtg-wedding.herokuapp.com)